aws-samples/amazon-q-teams-gateway/README.md

 2. Choose one of the **Launch Stack** buttons below for your desired AWS region to open the AWS CloudFormation console and create a new stack.
 4. Enter the following parameters:
     1. `Stack Name`: Name your App, e.g. AMAZON-Q-TEAMS-GATEWAY.
-    2. `AmazonQAppId`: Your existing Amazon Q Application ID (copy from Amazon Q console).
+    2. `AmazonQAppId`: Your existing Amazon Q business expert application ID (copy from Amazon Q console).
-    3. `AmazonQRegion`: Choose the region where you created your Amazon Q Application.
+    3. `AmazonQRegion`: Choose the region where you created your Amazon Q business expert application.
     4. `AmazonQUserId`: (Optional) Amazon Q User ID email address (leave empty to use Teams users email as user Id)
     5. `ContextDaysToLive`: Just leave this as the default (90 days)